How to Attract and Market to Generation Z Customers

 Do they even want to be a customer base?

-But the first thing we need to do is get over these stereotypes and fears and learn how to attract and keep Generation Z customers.
-If we look at the NOW customer— the consumer who is “always on”– it’s not just the younger generations demanding instant gratification.
+The first thing we need to do is get over these stereotypes and fears and learn how to attract and market to Generation Z customers.
+If we look at the NOW customer— the consumer who is interactive and “always on”– it’s not just the younger generations demanding instant gratification.
 All consumers, including Gen-Zers, live in an increasingly on-demand world.

 Who is the Gen Z customer?

 Obviously, like Boomers, Gen Xers, and millennials, our target is not a generation of clones.
-However, there are commonalities:
+However, there are commonalities for generation z customers:

 - Born between 1996 and the 2010s